peffis/edocker.mk/README.md

 include edocker.mk
 ```

-## Building a linux erlang release of your project
+## Build a linux erlang release of your project
 ```
 $ make linux_release
 ```

-## Building a docker image of your linux release
+## Build a docker image of your linux release
 ```
 $ make docker_image
 ```